-- from the zip archive or tarball available at pyskool.ca - from the DEB package or RPM package available at pyskool.ca - from PyPI by using easy_install or pip
+- from the zip archive or tarball available at pyskool.ca - from the DEB package or RPM package available at pyskool.ca - from PyPI by using easy_install or pip - from the SkoolKit PPA for Ubuntu

 If you choose the zip archive or tarball, note that SkoolKit can be used wherever it is unpacked: it does not need to be installed in any particular location.
 However, if you would like to install SkoolKit as a Python package, you can do so by using the supplied setup.py script.